dimtruck/rackspace-monitoring/README.md

 # Issues, Feedback

-Please use Github issues or send an email to `cmbeta@rackspace.com`.
+Please use Github issue tracker or send an email to `cmbeta@rackspace.com`.